Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Tenofovir Alafenamide versus Tenofovir Disoproxil Fumarate

-Both TDF and TAF are prodrugs of the nucleotide reverse transcriptase inhibitor tenofovir (TFV).
-After oral administration, TDF is well absorbed8,9 and is so rapidly metabolized to TFV that TDF itself cannot be measured in blood (even when plasma is sampled within 5 minutes of administration).10 TFV is the main compound measurable in plasma after TDF administration.
+Both TDF and TAF are prodrugs of the NRTI TFV.
+After oral administration, TDF is well absorbed10,11 and is so rapidly metabolized to TFV that TDF itself cannot be measured in blood (even when plasma is sampled within 5 minutes of administration).12 TFV is the main compound that is measurable in plasma after TDF administration.
 From the bloodstream, TFV enters cells and is phosphorylated to the active agent TFV-DP.

-TAF11 also has good oral bioavailability.12 Within the enterocyte and liver, TAF is not metabolized to TFV as quickly as TDF, so the plasma TFV concentration is much lower with administration of TAF than with TDF, and the main component in plasma is the prodrug itself, TAF.13 Once inside the cell, TAF is hydrolyzed to TFV,14,15 and then TFV-DP is produced by the same mechanism as for TDF.
-Relative to TDF, TAF more effectively delivers TFV to cells throughout the body.11 Therefore, a much lower dose of TAF results in intracellular concentrations of TFV-DP that are equivalent or higher than the concentrations seen after TDF administration.
+TAF13 also has good oral bioavailability.14 Within the enterocyte and liver, TAF is not metabolized to TFV as quickly as TDF, so the plasma TFV concentration is much lower with administration of TAF than with TDF, and the main component in plasma is the prodrug itself, TAF.15 Once inside the cell, TAF is hydrolyzed to TFV,16,17 and then TFV-DP is produced by the same mechanism as for TDF.
+Relative to TDF, TAF more effectively delivers TFV to cells throughout the body.13 Therefore, a much lower dose of TAF results in intracellular concentrations of TFV-DP that are equivalent to or higher than the concentrations seen after TDF administration.

-The key pharmacokinetic difference between TDF and TAF is that TDF results in higher plasma TFV concentrations than TAF, but when administered at FDA-approved doses, both drugs produce high and therapeutically effective intracellular TFV-DP concentrations.13 Because it is intracellular TFV-DP that suppresses viral replication, TAF should have antiviral efficacy equivalent to TDF, but should avoid the toxicities that are specifically related to plasma TFV.
-High plasma TFV concentration has been linked to TDF-related endocrine disruption that is associated with low bone mineral density (BMD).16 High plasma TFV has also been closely associated with both glomerular16,17 and proximal tubular18 renal toxicity.
+The key pharmacokinetic (PK) difference between TDF and TAF is that TDF results in higher plasma TFV concentrations than TAF, but when administered at FDA-approved doses, both drugs produce high and therapeutically effective intracellular TFV-DP concentrations.15,18 Because it is intracellular TFV-DP that suppresses viral replication, TAF should have antiviral efficacy equivalent to TDF.
+However, the toxicities that are specifically related to plasma TFV should not occur when using TAF.
+High plasma TFV concentration has been linked to TDF-related endocrine disruption that is associated with low bone mineral density (BMD).19 High plasma TFV has also been closely associated with both glomerular19-21 and proximal tubular22 renal toxicity.

 |Parameter||TAF 8 mg